Urus (URUS) Price Tops $6.00 on Exchanges

-Urus (CURRENCY:URUS) traded down 2.7% against the U.S. dollar during the one day period ending at 15:00 PM ET on September 11th.
-Urus has a market capitalization of $2.82 million and approximately $222,855.00 worth of Urus was traded on exchanges in the last day.
-Over the last seven days, Urus has traded 15.9% lower against the U.S. dollar.
-One Urus coin can currently be bought for approximately $6.00 or 0.00018659 BTC on exchanges.
+Urus (CURRENCY:URUS) traded down 2.7% against the US dollar during the 1-day period ending at 22:00 PM ET on September 15th.
+During the last seven days, Urus has traded down 15.9% against the US dollar.
+One Urus coin can currently be bought for about $6.00 or 0.00018659 BTC on exchanges.
+Urus has a total market capitalization of $2.82 million and $222,855.00 worth of Urus was traded on exchanges in the last day.

 - DREP [old] (DREP) traded 19.5% lower against the dollar and now trades at $1.96 or 0.00003399 BTC.